philiplinden/ahab/docs/stm32/debugging.md

 [an active issue](https://github.com/probe-rs/probe-rs/issues/1057) with `probe-rs`, as indicated by the log message "GDB **stub** listening...".

-Stick to RTT for now.
+Stick to RTT for now, at least when using a Windows host.